info-com/zenya-api-docs/source/classify-url.rst

     :stub-columns: 1
     :widths: 25, 20, 100

-    "url (*required*)", "string", "URL to be retrieved and classified."
+    "url (*required*)", "string", "A fully qualified URL to be retrieved and classified."
     "async (*optional*)", "boolean", "Run a non-blocking call and retrieve a result set later (defaults to ``true``).
 When set to ``false``, block, and return results immediately upon completion"
     "entities (*optional*)", "boolean", "Provide fall-back NLP Entity extraction to provide extra entities that eContext may not return from its taxonomy (defaults to ``false``)"
     "taxonomy_timestamp (*optional*)", "integer", "Use categories from the eContext Taxonomy that existed at this point in time.
 This will allow recently deleted categories to remain and hides newly created categories"